AstarNetwork/astar-community-tutorials/docs/learn/zkEVM/createAndDeployERC20Tok.md

 ## Reference

-You can find the original guide here: https://medium.com/@sequaja.marco/launch-erc-20-token-on-astar-zkevm-8153576d3ac2
+Explore the original guide at: Launch ERC-20 Token on Astar zkEVM

-Contact: Sequaja#3605 on discord
+Contact: For further assistance, reach out to Sequaja#3605 on Discord.